miso-lims/walkthroughs/3-incoming.md

   1. Description: `Reference 1`.
   1. Date of Receipt: Select a date
   1. Scientific Name: `Homo sapiens`.
-  1. Sample Type: select `GENOMIC` from the drop-down.
+  1. Sample Type: select `GENOMIC` from the drop down.
+  1. QC Status: select `Ready` from the drop down.
 1. In the _Identity_ section:
   1. External names :
     1. Click _Find or Create Identity_.